buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_TrenchExcavationCommon.md

 # Pset_TrenchExcavationCommon

-Properties for a trench excavation.
+Properties for a trench excavation.<!-- end of definition -->